wp-plugins/wptouch/readme.txt

 = Will it slow down my blog, or increase my server load? =

 Not bloody likely!
 Unless of course you're getting slammed with all sorts of traffic because you've installed this sexy thang.
-The entire theme files package for *WPtouch* is small (300kb or so without the screenshots in the download).
+The entire theme files package for *WPtouch* is small.
 It was designed to be as lightweight and speedy as possible, while still serving your site's content in a richly presented way, sparing no essential features like search, login, categories, tags, comments etc.

 == Screenshots ==

 1. Posts on the front page
 2. Drop down menu navigation
+3. Push Messaging
+4. iPhone native select support for tags & categories
-3. Single post page w/ YouTube video
+5. Single post page post meta, options bar, comments
-4. Post meta data, mail, social bookmarking and navigation
-5. Comment box (ajax powered)
-6. Links with automatic favicon support
-7. Archives page with tag cloud & monthly list
-8. Sample post with image auto-size
-9. Built-in 'e-mail post' capability
-10. WordPress Photo Gallery & Post Nav Support
-11. Theme switch link appearance
+6. Ajax comment form
+7. Switch link in the footer
+8. Archives page appearance (auto-generated if you have a page called 'Archives')
+9. Sample regular page